For media, analyst, and speaking inquiries, please contact firstname.lastname@example.org

 About Operating Metrics

-Zendesk’s dollar-based net expansion rate provides a measurement of its ability to increase revenue across its existing customer base through expansion of authorized agents associated with a paid customer account, upgrades in subscription plan, and the purchase of additional features on Zendesk’s customer service platform, such as voice subscriptions, as offset by churn, contraction in authorized agents associated with a paid customer account, and downgrades in subscription plans.
-Zendesk’s dollar-based net expansion rate is based upon monthly recurring revenue for a set of paid customer accounts on its customer service platform and live chat software.
+Zendesk’s dollar-based net expansion rate provides a measurement of its ability to increase revenue across its existing customer base through expansion of authorized agents associated with a paid customer account, upgrades in subscription plans, and the purchase of additional products as offset by churn, contraction in authorized agents associated with a paid customer account, and downgrades in subscription plans.
+Zendesk’s dollar-based net expansion rate is based upon monthly recurring revenue for a set of paid customer accounts on its products.
 Monthly recurring revenue for a paid customer account is a legal and contractual determination made by assessing the contractual terms of each paid customer account, as of the date of determination, as to the revenue Zendesk expects to generate in the next monthly period for that paid customer account, assuming no changes to the subscription and without taking into account any one-time discounts or any platform usage above the subscription base, if any, that may be applicable to such subscription.
-Monthly recurring revenue is not determined by reference to historical revenue, deferred revenue or any other United States generally accepted accounting principles, or GAAP, financial measure over any period.
+Monthly recurring revenue is not determined by reference to historical revenue, deferred revenue, or any other United States generally accepted accounting principles, or GAAP, financial measure over any period.
 It is forward-looking and contractually derived as of the date of determination.

 Zendesk determines the annualized value of a contract by annualizing the monthly recurring revenue for such contract.

-Zendesk does not currently incorporate operating metrics associated with its live chat software or its analytics software into its measurement of monthly recurring revenue represented by its churned customers or percentage of monthly recurring revenue that is generated by customers with 100 or more agents.
+Zendesk does not currently incorporate operating metrics associated with products other than Support into its measurement of monthly recurring revenue represented by its churned customers or the percentage of monthly recurring revenue from Support that is generated by customers with 100 or more agents on Support.Return to newsroom

 The press releases contained in this archive section are provided for historical purposes only.
 The information contained in each press release is accurate only as of the date each press release was originally issued.
 Zendesk, Inc. disavows any obligation to update the information contained in such press releases after the date of their issuance.